Malcolm Atkin Military Research

 How Secret Were the Auxiliary Units?

 The men of the Operational Branch were enrolled from the Home Guard in order to give it a legal status as a uniformed part of the 'Armed Forces of the Crown' and subject to military discipline - explicitly so that the volunteers could not be accused of being civilian.
 Modern confusion has arisen because they would only fully achieve this status upon being mobilied at the time of invasion.
 As this never happened, the modern impression of the Auxiliary Units has been significantly distorted.
-Formed in expectation of a quick invasion in 1940, the long term secrecy of a body that wore uniform and worked from within the local community, but did not share regular Home Guard duties, was not properly considered.
+Formed in expectation of a quick invasion in 1940, the long term secrecy of a body that wore uniform with distinctive badges, and worked from within the local community, but did not share regular Home Guard duties, was not properly considered.
 This meant their secrecy was compromised from the start, but the volunteers were not always aware of how far their secret had been shared.

 For further details follow the link below.